tidyverse/tidyverse.org/content/blog/webr-0-2-0/index.md

 ### Interactive code blocks

 One of my favourite demonstrations of what webR can do is interactive code blocks for R code.
 After a short loading period while the webR binary is downloaded, a **Run code** button will be enabled below.
 Using examples like this, R code can be immediately edited and executed -- feel free to experiment!
+Click the "Run code" button to see the resulting box plot, change the colour from `mediumseagreen` to `red` and run the code again.

 <div class="highlight">